jellydn/stay-awake/README.md

 MIT License - see LICENSE file for details

+## About Spec-Kit

+[Spec-Kit](https://github.com/jellydn/spec-kit) is a systematic approach to AI-assisted software development that emphasizes:
+- **Clear specifications** before implementation
+- **Constitutional principles** for maintainable code
+- **AI agents** for guided development
+- **Manual validation** over test metrics

+This project demonstrates how structured AI collaboration can deliver complex features efficiently and maintainably.

 ## Support

 - 📋 Issues: Use GitHub Issues for bug reports
 - 📖 Documentation: See `specs/` directory for detailed specifications
 - 🔧 Development: Use `make help` for available commands
+- 🤖 Spec-Kit: Learn more at [github.com/jellydn/spec-kit](https://github.com/jellydn/spec-kit)